TorchlightSoftware/docker-cloud-build/README.md

-# Docker/Gcloud Build Scripts
+# DockerCloud Build Scripts

-These are some scripts that I've built up while using Docker and Google Cloud.
+These are some scripts that I've built up while using DockerCloud.
 Others may find them helpful.

 # Usage